Pradumnasaraf/DevOps/docs/docker/introduction.md

 - Images are made up of app binaries, dependencies, and metadata.
 They don't contain a full OS.
 - Images are a combination of multiple layers.
-- Each image has its unique ID and a tag for a different version.
+- Each image has a unique ID, and tags help identify versions or variants.

 ![Screenshot from 2022-11-02 11-57-19](https://user-images.githubusercontent.com/51878265/199414178-d59e8780-c140-4bf1-b27e-7e8f1c723afb.png)